Fillmore District, San Francisco: Japanese immigration and internment

 A significant Japanese population has existed since the San Francisco Earthquake in 1906.
 The Japanese created a Japantown that still exists close to its original location today.
 In 1906, there were approximately 5,000 Japanese who lived within that section of town, making them the largest minority of the Fillmore district for a significant period of time.

 Like many of the ethnic groups in San Francisco, the Japanese faced discrimination.
 The type of discrimination a Japanese person could expect to face was slightly different than the discrimination an African American would face.
 Many Americans perceived the Japanese as foreigners and as citizens of another country.
 It was a widely held belief that the Japanese in San Francisco and the Fillmore were still loyal to Japan even though many were 2nd or 3rd generation American citizens.
-One Ozawa court case ruling exemplified this type of racism when it described the Japanese as "Aliens ineligible to citizenship".
+The landmark Supreme Court case Ozawa v.
+United States ruling exemplified this type of racism when it confirmed the legal status of Japanese immigrants as "aliens ineligible to citizenship".
 This systemic racism towards the Japanese would eventually fuel the decision for the Issuing of executive order 9066 by president Franklin Roosevelt and the internment of all Japanese citizens.
 After the war, the Japanese slowly migrated back to the Fillmore district and the Japanese population would make its way back to pre-war levels within a few years.

 Noted Japanese monk Nyogen Senzaki, who is credited with introducing Zen Buddhism in the United States opened the first zendo in an apartment on Bush Street in the Fillmore.